Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The anti-bribery provisions are set out in Chapter 10 of the Swedish Penal Code.
 These provisions are applicable both to the public and the private sector.
 Furthermore, bribery committed abroad is punishable in Sweden if it was committed by either a Swedish citizen or a foreign citizen domiciled in Sweden.
 However, the offence must be punishable under both Swedish law and the law of the country where the crime was committed.

-The Swedish Anti-corruption Institute adopted the Code of Business Conduct, prepared in collaboration with representatives from the business sector, on September 1 2012.
-The code, which was amended on November 20 2014, is part of the self-regulation of the business sector.
+The Swedish Anti-corruption Institute adopted the Code of Business Conduct, prepared in collaboration with representatives from the business sector, on 1 September 2012.
+The code, which was amended on 20 November 2014, is part of the self-regulation of the business sector.
 The provisions of the Swedish Penal Code on bribery are general and can be difficult to interpret.
 The Code of Business Conduct complements and clarifies that legislation.
 Although it lacks legal status, it provides valuable guidance for companies when, for instance, writing their own anti-corruption guidelines.
 The Code of Business Conduct covers all businesses obliged to maintain bookkeeping, including publicly owned companies, and covers all types of benefit.
 The code is generally stricter than the Penal Code; accordingly, companies that comply with the Code of Business Conduct can expect their actions to be legal.
+The Code of Business Conduct is currently being revised.

 The Ethics Committee of the Swedish Anti-corruption Institute may also render an assessment of whether or not a contemplated action is compatible with the Code of Business Conduct.
 The assessments are published on the institute’s website at www.institutetmotmutor.se.